steve-chavez/postgrest-sessions-example/app.sql.md

 ```

-Webusers should be able to create, update and delete Todo items, with the
+Webusers should be able to view, create, update and delete Todo items, with the
 restrictions that we set in the Row Level Security policies.

 ```
-grant insert, update(description, done), delete on api.todos to webuser;
+grant select, insert, update(description, done), delete on api.todos to webuser;
-grant all on api.todos to webuser;

 ```

 ### Grant users access to the `api` schema